shukriadams/whobrokethebuild/src/Wbtb.Extensions.LogParsing.JenkinsSelfFailing/README.md

-﻿# CPP log parser
+# Jenkins self failing

 Parses build logs for CPP errors

 ## Setup

-Register plugin, then add to a job under the `LogParserPlugins` node.
+Register plugin, then add to a job under the `LogParsers` node.

     Plugins:
     -   Key: MyCppParser